safeledger logo

 • Submit the required documents to the Dubai Land Department (DLD) or Real Estate Regulatory Agency (RERA).

-• Complete RERA certification and training if you or your employees are brokers.
+• Before operating, complete RERA certification and training if you or your employees are brokers.

 • Pay the necessary license and registration fees.